Comapactness Conditions in Universal Algebraic Geometry: Compactness conditions

 \begin{definition} An algebra $A$ is called $q_{\omega}$-compact if for any system of equations $S$ and any equation $p\approx q$ with $V_A(S)\subseteq V_A(p\approx q)$, there exists a finite subset $S_0\subseteq S$ such that $V_A(S_0)\subseteq V_A(p\approx q)$.
 Similarly $A$ is called $u_{\omega}$-compact, if for any arbitrary system $S$ and any finite system $\{p_1\approx q_1, \ldots, p_m\approx q_m\}$, the inclusion

 implies the existence of a finite subset $S_0\subseteq S$ such that

 \end{definition}

 It is easy to see that any equational noetherian algebra is $u_{\omega}$-compact and any $u_{\omega}$-compact algebra is $q_{\omega}$-compact.
-The converse statements are not true and the reader may see \cite{DMR3} for counterexamples.
-It is also possible to define the {\em weak} versions of these new classes.
+The converse statements are not true and the reader may see \cite{DMR3} for some counterexamples.
 The unification theorem is proved for the algebras in these new classes, \cite{DMR3}.
 As in the case of $n$-equational noetherian algebras (2.3), we can also define $q^n_{\omega}$-compact algebras as well as $u^n_{\omega}$-compact algebras.

 In the next subsection, we give topological characterization for $q_{\omega}$ and $u_{\omega}$-compact algebras.
 Note that, an algebra $A$ is equational noetherian if and only if for all $n$, the space $A^n$ is noetherian and this is equivalent to say that any subset of $A^n$ is compact in the Zariski topology.
 To see this, suppose for example every subset of $A^n$ is compact and $S$ is an arbitrary system of equations.
 Clearly we have